link to ringley website

 Fire Door Inspections (FDI)

 The Building Safety Act 2022 allows apartment owners to hold building developers accountable, even for developments as far back as 1992.
-It also makes it illegal to use servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges to fix fire safety issues that should be the developer's responsibility.
+It also makes it illegal to use servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges to fix fire safety issues that should be the developer's responsibility.
 So in this blog, we consider what fire door faults you should lie at the developer's door.

 Under the leadership of Michael Gove and his focus on the Levelling Up Agenda, two acts were passed.
 The Fire Safety Act 2021 expanded the scope of fire door inspections, while the Building Safety Act 2022 increased the time limit for leaseholders to claim fire safety issues.
 They can even make claims for problems that occurred some 30 years back.